bawn92/bawn92.github.io/_posts/blog/2017-02-22-Building-on-designs-hexly.markdown

 ##### Introduction

-In my "Reinventing online reviews" article I designed a unique method for categorizing and viewing online reviews.
+In my “Reinventing online reviews” article I designed a unique method for categorizing and viewing online reviews.
 Since then, I have built a working prototype application for this design.
 I also added integration capabilities with Twitter to visualize sentiment for a given topic.
+Hexagon Geometry

 ##### Hexagon Geometry

-One of the challegening parts of this proejct was translating the vision I had of a hexagon structure into a tangiable web application.
+One of the challenging parts of this project was translating the vision I had of a hexagon structure into a tangible web application.

-To achieve my grid of hexagons design I needed to learn how to arrange the hexagons into a specfic manner.
-A blog post from Amit Patel of Red Blog Games on hexagonal design provided alot of the base information on drawing and arranging hexagons.
-The image below was the foundation for what I built.
+To achieve the the hexagon design I needed to figure out how to arrange hexagons such that the collection of them layout made a hexagon.
+A blog post from Amit Patel of Red Blog Games on hexagonal design provided the grounding information on drawing and arranging hexagons.
+The image below was the foundation for how I layed them out.

 <div class="honeycombpic-small">
 <img class="honeycomb-pic" src="https://github.com/bawn92/bawn92.github.io/blob/master/assets/img/hexagon-layout.png?raw=true" />
 </div>

-Within my code my I followed an object orientated approach for development.
-I instantiate a grid object.
+I utilzied an object orientated approach for development.
+I instantiated a grid object.
 This grid object was assigned an array of hexagon objects, each with their own center coordinates.

-Once I have my objects I assign a entity and there sentiment to each hexagon in the grid.
+Once I had my grid of hexagons, I assigned them an entity and a sentiment score.
 To calculate what word should be assigned to what hexagon I use a distance formula.
-This ensures words with a higher sentiment positive or negative are further from the center.
+This ensured words with a higher sentiment, either positive or negative were further from the center.
 This calculation is trivial once each hexagon has its x,y coordinates for its location.
 I also colored the hexagons based on a normalized color spectrum to indicate the level of sentiment.

 When all the required information is gathered and structured, I then draw the hexagons onto the canvas.
-One intertesing point is that each hexagon is drawn from two seperate hexagons.
+One interesting point is that each hexagon is drawn from two separate hexagons.
 Using two hexagons gives the bar hexagon seen in the images.

-The following code is how the hexagons are drawn onto the canvas.
+The following is a snippet of how the hexagons are drawn onto the canvas.

 ```javascript
 function drawPloygon(hexagon) {